mwcraig/astropy-affiliated-numfocus-blog/numfocus-blog-post.md

 provides tools for reading and writing spectra in a variety of formats, and for performing common operations.
-A couple of packages in the early stages of developments (they are not affiliated packages yet) are [specreduce](http://specreduce.readthedocs.io/), for reducing spectra and [specviz](http://specviz.readthedocs.io/) for viewing those spectra.
+A couple of packages in the early stages of developments (they are not affiliated packages yet) are [specreduce](http://specreduce.readthedocs.io/), for reducing spectra, and [specviz](http://specviz.readthedocs.io/) for viewing those spectra.

 [omnifit](https://github.com/RiceMunk/omnifit) performs spectroscopic fitting